When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • condyloma and papilloma ( benign tumors localized on the vagina and vulva);

-• dysplasia (only the first and second degree);
+• dysplasia (first and second degree only);

 • retention cyst - a true formation located in the gland due to a violation of the outflow of secretions;